anywhichway/lmdb-indexeddb/README.md

 # lmdb-indexeddb
 LMDB API wrapped around IndexedDB to make LMDB available in the browser.

 This is ALPHA software.
-Most unit tests are in place, but the software has not been heavily used and replication of record removal is not implemented and replication in the context of transactions has not been tested.
+Most unit tests are in place, but the software has not been heavily used and replication in the context of transactions has not been tested.

 # Installation